-The Download Station manual shows how to enable and initially set up the built-in torrent client.
+The Download Station article shows how to enable and initially set up the built-in torrent client.

 In this article, we will discuss the Transmission BitTorrent client interface.
 You can find detailed general information about the BitTorrent network protocol at the website: https://en.wikipedia.org/wiki/BitTorrent.

-Usually, there are rules, instructions, FAQs (questions and answers; how to download files, how to distribute files) on large trackers, which we recommend reading before working with torrents.
+Usually, there are rules, instructions, and FAQs (questions and answers; how to download files, how to distribute files) on large trackers, which we recommend reading before working with torrents.

 Go to the 'Applications' page, and in the 'Download Station' section, click on the 'Go to downloads' link to connect to the built-in Transmission client interface.